smithy-lang/smithy/docs/source-2.0/spec/idl.rst

 Defining shapes
 ===============

-Shapes are defined using a :token:`smithy:shape_statement`.
+Shapes are defined using a :token:`smithy:ShapeStatement`.

 .. _idl-simple: